Last Updated on March 9, 2021 by Julia Wilson

 Causes: Ear mites are by far the most common cause of otitis externa in cats, other less common causes include trauma due to scratching, a foreign body such as a grass seed, allergies, polyps, autoimmune disorders, drug reactions and other parasites.

-Symptoms: Intense itching, foul ear odour, head tilting, build-up of wax in the ear and pain.
+Symptoms: Intense itching, foul ear odour, head tilting, a build-up of wax in the ear and pain.

 Diagnosis: Thorough physical examination of the ear along with samples of exudates and diagnostic imaging to look for tumours.